-Toby Olson’s PEN/Faulkner Award-winning novel Seaview follows its main characters, Allen and Melinda, across an American wasteland to return Melinda to her childhood home on Cape Cod; Melinda is dying of cancer and hopes to reach the seaside where she was born before her end comes.
+Toby Olson’s PEN/Faulkner Award–winning novel Seaview follows its main characters, Allen and Melinda, across an American wasteland to return Melinda to her childhood home on Cape Cod; Melinda is dying of cancer and hopes to reach the seaside where she was born before her end comes.
 Allen earns their way east by golf hustling at courses en route.
-Outside of Tucson, the two meet a Pima Indian and activist named Bob White who joins them on the remainder of their journey.
-Allen’s former friend, Richard, a drug-pusher whom he has crossed and who is now determined to murder him follows closely behind and the lines that draw these people together end at Seaview Links, the golf course where the novel reaches its apocalyptic ending.
+Outside of Tucson, the two meet a Pima Indian activist named Bob White who joins them on the remainder of their journey.
+Allen’s former friend, Richard, a drug-pusher whom he has crossed and who is now determined to murder him, follows closely behind, and the lines that draw these people together end at Seaview Links, the golf course where the novel reaches its apocalyptic ending.

 Awards